|

 consistent with COPD".
 Now I'm a medical acronym: Chronic Obstructive

 Pulmonary Disease.
 It can only get worse.
-I also have the beginnings
+I also have the beginnings of

 that most disgusting lung ailment emphysema.
 I remember its